xbeat/Machine-Learning/README.md

 Neural scaling refers to the practice of increasing the size and complexity of neural networks to improve their performance.
 This concept has gained significant attention in recent years as researchers have found that larger models often lead to better results across various tasks.

+## Concept Drift vs. Data Drift in Machine Learning

+Understanding Concept Drift Detection

+Concept drift detection requires monitoring changes in the relationship between features and target variables over time.
+This implementation demonstrates a basic statistical approach using a sliding window to detect significant changes in prediction error patterns.

 ## Ultimate Cheatcode to Feature Engineering

 Introduction to Feature Engineering